Reduce Car Expenses

 11. Cruise Control on Highway.

 Use cruise control when on the highway.
-There is saving of between 12 % to 15% on fuel consumption when cruising at constant speed.
+There is a saving of between 12 % to 15% on fuel consumption when cruising at constant speed.
 However, cruising at high speed also burn a hole in your pocket.
 What is the hurry, enjoy the journey and cruise comfortably.

 12. Remove Dead load in Booth.